ConorDyson/KerrLorenzMSF/README.md

 The spin-weight of each MP projected component follows from counting the number of m+ projections and subtracting the number of m- projections.
 The radial functions labelled by l,m are the MP components projected onto a spin-weighted spherical harmonic of the appropriate spin-weight.

 *Configuration parameters*
-The input parameters are read from files: config/config<iConfig>.txt.
-Here <iConfig> is a string.
+The input parameters are read from files: config/config_iConfig.txt.
+Here iConfig is a string.
 Note that you will need one config file for each value of m (the azimuthal mode number).

 Some of the parameters in the config files are irrelevant; they are used only in the 2+1D time-domain calculation.
 Below is a list of the parameters that are relevant in metric reconstruction:

  a: The spin parameter of the black hole.
  r0: The orbital radius (in Boyer-Lindquist coords).